-The Employer shall pay to every employee covered by this Agreement who works in excess of four (4) hours and less than eight (8) hours in any shift at least the equivalent of eight (8) hours at straight time for each such shift, provided the employee is available for work except where, in case of inclement weather, the work is suspended by the owner's engineer then only actual hours worked shall be paid for.
-At no time shall an employee receive less than four (4) hours pay under this provision.
+The Employer shall pay to every Employee covered by this Agreement who works at least the equivalent of eight (8) hours at straight time for each such shift, provided the Employee is available for work.

-Where an employee reports, at the request of their Employer, and performs work at overtime rates prior to their regular starting time, such time will be considered as overtime only and not considered in calculating their daily minimum's under this article.
+Where an Employee reports, at the request of their Employer, and performs work at overtime rates prior to their regular starting time, such time will be considered as overtime only and not considered in calculating their daily minimum's under this Article.